 Abstract.
-The direct benefit of developing ocean forecasting systems and in improving the accuracy of the predictions is practically demonstrated through downstream applications.
-These systems are considered pillars of the Blue Economy, offering potential for economy, environmental sustainability, creation of new job opportunities and actively supporting decision making.
-In this paper, the authors outline the main sectors currently benefiting from ocean model products, reviewing the state-of-the-art and potential use for societal activities, management and planning.
+The direct benefits of developing ocean forecasting systems and of improving the accuracy of the predictions are practically demonstrated through downstream applications.
+These systems are considered pillars of the blue economy, offering potential for economy, environmental sustainability, the creation of new job opportunities, and actively supporting decision-making.
+In this paper, the authors outline the main sectors currently benefiting from ocean model products, reviewing the state of the art and potential use for societal activities, management, and planning.